-The first grammar school in the city opened in 1848, in the original Henry K. Oliver School building.
+During the latter part of the nineteenth century and early part of the twentieth century, several school buildings were constructed with amenities to properly educate the city’s growing immigrant population.
+The first grammar school opened in 1848, in the original Henry K. Oliver School building.
 For a time, the building also served the seventeen students of Lawrence High School.
-Organized on January 31, 1849, the high school did not have its own building until a new Lawrence High School opened at the corner of Lawrence and Haverhill Streets in 1901.
-This high school building would serve the city's high school population for the next 106 years.
+Lawrence High received its own building in 1901 on the corner of Lawrence and Haverhill Street, where the high school would be located for the next 106 years.